SergioTenza/SAPB1_Framework/README.md

 # SAPB1_Framework
-Trying to build a FrameWork to sdimplify and easy the use of SAP Business One
+Trying to build a FrameWork to simplify and easy the use of SAP Business One